-CPU Fan Speed [xxxxRPM] or N/A System Fan Speed [xxxxRPM] or N/A PCI Fan Speed [xxxxRPM] or N/A
+CPU Fan Speed [xxxxRPM] or N/A System Fan Speed [xxxxRPM] or N/A

-The onboard hardware monitor automatically detects the CPU, system, and PCI fan speeds in rotations per minute (RPM).
+The onboard hardware monitor automatically detects the CPU and system speeds in rotations per minute (RPM).
 If any of the fans is not connected to the fan connectors on the motherboard, the specific field will show N/A.

-VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage, +3VSB Voltage, +5VSB Voltage fie/ss.
+VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage

-The onboard hardware monitor automatically detects the voltage output through the onboard voltage regulators and show the values on these
+The onboard hardware monitor automatically detects the voltage output through the onboard voltage regulators and show the values on these fields.